LittleAprilFool/Font-awesome-plugin/README.md

-#Hello
+# A simple photoshop plugin

-I am a simple photoshop plugin for designers to use fontawesome more friendly in photoshop, which means instead of opening cheatsheet then copy and paste, I can help you find the icons you want inside photoshop.
+This is a simple photoshop plugin which can help users find the icons inside photoshop conveniently, instead of opening cheatsheet then doing copy and paste.

-#How to install
-//only for Creative Cloud 2014 Users
+## Installation (for Creative Cloud 2014 Users)

-//only used as debug mode
+  1. Download source file

-After downloading source file, copy ./fontawesome to /Users/username/Library/Application Support/Adobe/CEP/extensions/ (If you can't find the directory, then create one. )
+  2. Copy ./fontawesome to /Users/username/Library/Application Support/Adobe/CEP/extensions/ (If you can't find the directory, then create one. )

-Then open Photoshop CC 2014, go to Window -> Extensions -> Fontawesome
+  3. Open Photoshop CC 2014, go to Window -> Extensions -> Fontawesome

-Enjoy it (๑´ڡ`๑)

-#Screenshot
+# Screenshot
 ![](./screenshot/pic01)